Learning Resource Centre

 Break and Lunchtime

-The LRC is open at break and lunch time for quiet reading and study.
+The LRC is open at break and lunch time for reading and silent study.

 All students and staff are members of the LRC and can borrow books and use resources.
 Books are loaned for two weeks – they need to be returned or renewed after this time.
 The library card is the borrower’s finger which is scanned using a biometric scanner, it fully complies with the Data Protection Act and it cannot be used to recreate a fingerprint.